The City's Community Services Department provides trash collection and recycling services to all residents and businesses in Claremont.

-The City partners with GreenWay Solid Waste & Recycling Inc. to provide a FREE curbside electronic waste pickup program.
-Electronic waste includes computers, monitors, keyboards, printers, televisions, DVD players, hard drives, fax machines, cell phones, etc. Residents can schedule a curbside pickup with GreenWay by calling 909-518-7943.
+The City partners with GreenWay Solid Waste & Recycling Inc. to provide a FREE electronic waste pickup program.
+Electronic waste includes computers, monitors, keyboards, printers, televisions, DVD players, hard drives, fax machines, cell phones, etc. Residents can schedule a pickup with GreenWay by calling 909-518-7943.
 Used oil may also be collected curbside FREE of charge.
 To schedule a used oil pickup, please contact the Sanitation Division at 909-399-5431.

 For information regarding the upcoming Household Hazardous Waste events, please visit the following website: http://www.lacsd.org/solidwaste/swfacilities/recyclecontact/hhw_e_waste/